Identification Trainers for the Future

 - Fifteen 12-month traineeships, delivered between 2015 and 2017.

-- A work-based training programme that will provide you with the knowledge, confidence and skills to:
+- A work-based training programme that provides trainees with the knowledge, confidence and skills to:

 - understand and communicate the value of biological recording